alexlawrence/declarative/README.md

 countCharacters(document.getElementById('text'), document.getElementById('counter'));
 ```

-However the problem is that every time we want to use another character counter
+While this code is much cleaner, now the problem is that every time we want to use another character counter
 we also have to write one line of initialization code.
 The description and configuration of the counter element is scattered through HTML and JavaScript.
-Some people will argue that this is fine as it follows the best practice of separating the content (HTML)
+Some people will argue that this is correct as it follows the best practice of separating the content (HTML)
 and the behaviour (JavaScript).
-This is not really correct.
+This is not correct.
-Looking at the one line of code we can see while it does contain behaviour and implementation details
+Looking at the one line of code we can see  it does contain behaviour and implementation details
-it also holds the description and configuration of our user interface.
+but it also holds the description and configuration of our user interface.

-By using HTML5 data attributes and parse them in our JavaScript we bring the configuration back to our view:
+By using HTML5 data attributes and parse them in our JavaScript we bring the configuration back to our HTML:

 ```html
 <label for="text">Enter your text:</label>